Wogrim/Git-CLI/readme.md

 if you merged your branch and don't need it anymore, you can delete it with
 `git branch -d branchname`

-## interacting with remote branches
+## using tracking branches

 since we generally want tracking branches, check which of your branches are tracking using
 `git branch -vv`
-(there will be something like *\[origin/branchname]* next to tracking branches; you should have some if you cloned the remote repository)
+(there will be something like *\[origin/branchname]* next to tracking branches; you should have some if you cloned the remote repository or with a checkout)

 if you have a local branch that isn't set to track the remote branch it should be in sync with, use
 `git branch -u origin/branchname`